-Hard Work and Dedication Earn Ross Student a Pre-match Appointment in Internal Medicine
+Hard Work and Dedication Earn Ross Student A Pre-Match for Internal Medicine Residency

 Match Week is without a doubt one of the most anticipated events of the year for new medical school graduates, whose future residency appointments will finally be revealed.
 But for one Ross student who already knows where she will be spending the next three years as a result of a rare pre-match appointment at a hospital that “has her heart,” suspense has been replaced with gratefulness.